favorov/nw-with-reject-algo/README.rst

 optimal global alignment.
 The modification we put here (NW with reject) rejects to proceed if all there is no way to biuld an alignment better than some threshold

-It is based on: https://github.com/aebruno/nwalgo realisation of NW in Go.
+It was origially based on: https://github.com/aebruno/nwalgo realisation of NW in Go.

 -------------------------------------------------------------------------------
 Install